trucki-eu/Trucki2Shelly-Gateway/README.md

 ***Update firmware***

-press browse to select the new firmware file in *.bin or *.bin.gz format.
-As the format of the settings might change it could be necessary to do a hardware (D0+D5) factory reset (see below) after the update.
+press browse to select the new firmware file in *.bin.gz format.
+As the format of the settings might change it will be necessary to do a factory reset (see below) after the update.
+If you get the Error: "Not enough space" you uploaded a .bin file.
+Try to compress the file with GZIP and upload it as *.bin.gz.

+***Wifi IP, Gateway, Subnet:***

+If you want to use a static IP enter the IP, your Gateway and Subnet and press Save&Reboot.
+If you want to use DHCP leave all three fields blank.

 ***devicename:***